-Sheboygan Area School District students (age 16 and older) and their parents/guardians are invited to receive the Pfizer COVID-19 vaccine in collaboration with Prevea Health.
-On-site vaccinations clinics will be held at North High School and South High School.
+Updated 5-27-21: Sheboygan Area School District students (ages 12 and older) and their parents/guardians are invited to receive the Pfizer COVID-19 vaccine in collaboration with Prevea Health.
+On-site vaccination clinics will be held at South High School and Horace Mann Middle School.

 The Sheboygan Area School District is proud to announce our historic outdoor graduation ceremonies will be held on Saturday, June 5, 2021 at Vollrath Park.
 Two graduation ceremonies will be held to ensure social distancing of students, staff, and guests.